 - Wires, heatshrink, …

-I’m planning on spot welding the connections of this battery pack.
-I may want to do a short video on building a DIY spot welder, to augment the video.
-Let me know if that would be interesting in the comments.
-If I can’t get the parts up here fast enough I’ll just go ahead and solder the joints.
+The original plan was spot welding the connections of this battery pack.
+I may want to do a short video on building a DIY spot welder before future builds.
+For now I’ve decided to go ahead and solder the battery tabs.

 Previous episodes in this series: